 The survivors were more than 1,900 kilometers (1,200 miles) from the nearest islands (the Marquesas), and they were without adequate supplies of food and fresh water.
 They first came across Henderson Island in the Pitcairn group, and rested there; but with little food and water available, they set off again, leaving behind three crew members.

 At sea again the men began suffering from dehydration and starvation.
 Many died.

 When rescue finally came near South America, only two boats with five survivors were found.
 The Henderson crew were also saved almost a year after the Essex sinking.
 The tragedy attracted international attention, and inspired Herman Melville to write his now famous novel Moby Dick.

 The following is a listing of all Pitcairn stamps issued since 1940 when Pitcairn Island began issuing its own stamps.
-Images of the stamps can be seen below.
+Images of most of the stamps can be seen below.

 Through the years since the first definitive issue of Pitcairn stamps was released in 1940, the philately of Pitcairn Island has enjoyed a much-sought-after status among stamp collectors throughout the world.